8 Effective Home Remedies For Tingling In Hands And Feet

 8. Yogurt

-Yogurt is one of the easiest and best remedies to treat the tingling sensation in your hands and feet.
+Yogurt is one of the easiest and best remedies to possibly treat the tingling sensation in your hands and feet.
 It is a rich source of nutrients and also contains manganese (11).
-These can help in enhancing the blood circulation in your body, which, in turn, helps in restoring the lost function of your nerves.
+These may help in enhancing the blood circulation in your body, which, in turn, may help in restoring the lost function of your nerves.

 You Will Need